lucas-s-work/GopenGL/README.md

 While there is no guarantee when jobs will be performed the order of the jobs can be guaranteed so multithreaded code can be written synchronously.

-In order to avoid any possible issues with this avoid using a single render object across multiple go routines.
+In order to ensure that the order of jobs can be guaranteed for each RO, only call jobs for a specific RO on a single go routine.
+If calls to the same RO are made across multiple routines order is likely to not be preserved.

 ## VAO's
 There is currently support for direct VAO interaction for single threaded uses, once required in Battleships multithreaded support will be added.